So, what's the problem

 We also want to develop appropriate communication materials for both field practitioners and farmers.
 These will be developed in a participatory way in order to build the capacity of partners and local stakeholders through the process.

-See a video we've produced.
+See a video we've produced on the tool.

 Coordinator - Development, Communication and Extension

-Global Director, Knowledge for Development
+Global Director, Development Communication and Extension

 Finance Officer - projects